SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/authorisation/change-password.md

   <ToggleListItem title={<strong>2.
 Change password</strong>} icon="fa-rocket">
     In the **Change Password** form that opens, enter the necessary information as explained in the following table.

-> 🚧 _Important_
->
-> _Before you set or change your password, ensure the following:_
->
-> 1. _Use a password manager to secure your password in an encrypted format._
-> 2. _Include a mix of characters, such as a combination of uppercase, lowercase, number, and special characters._
-> 3. _Avoid common words or phrases._
-> 4. _Monitor for breaches._
->
-> _For more information on how to set up a strong password, refer to the [guidelines for choosing a strong password](https://docs.intersoftsapient.net/docs/guidelines-for-choosing-strong-password#/) section._

 <br />

 <Image align="center" alt="Entering new password" border={true} caption="Entering new password" src="https://files.readme.io/5d2b94ec1944f824776030f65f260caf76d36fb7d893dbfc6bc1a6f0e3676db4-Change_password_dialog.png" width="300px" />